Complete review of the ChargePoint Home Flex EV charger

 The ChargePoint Home Flex app

 The Home Flex has an app that you can add to your smartphone (either iOs or Google Play) to manage and monitor your EV charging.
-You can use this app to set up specific times to charge the car in accordance with when electricity is the cheapest and check the progress of the same.
+You can use this app to set up specific times to charge your car when electricity is the cheapest and check charging progress.

 Additional ChargePoint Home Flex Features

-The ENERGY STAR® certification is awarded by the EPA to those EV chargers that meet a set guideline of energy efficiency when not in use.
-The Home Flex is ENERGY STAR® certified, and, complying to these standards, uses 40 percent less energy than other standard chargers when in standby mode.
+The ENERGY STAR certification is awarded by the EPA to EV chargers that meet a set energy efficiency guideline when it's not in use.
+The Home Flex is ENERGY STAR certified, and, complying with these standards, uses 40 percent less energy than other standard chargers when it's in standby mode.
 According to EPA estimates, efficient EV chargers could save 280 million pounds of greenhouse gas emissions each year, the equivalent of taking 26,000 gas-powered vehicles off the road.

 Your ChargePoint Home Flex charger can charge at different speeds depending on a few factors, including:

-• Your home’s circuit breaker output: higher output capabilities means quicker charging.
+Your home’s circuit breaker output: higher output means quicker charging.

 ChargePoint offers a charging calculator for you to estimate your EV’s charging speed.